Amateur radio licensing in Australia: Current licence classes

 Also issued to amateurs are Repeater and Beacon licences.
 These are issued to qualified radio amateurs that wish to operate an Amateur radio repeater or beacon respectively.

 Radio Operator testing and licensing

 In March 2019, the Australian Maritime College of the University of Tasmania was awarded by the Australian Communications and Media Authority a Deed of Agreement to provide Amateur Radio licence testing for Australia, and administration of licence issue recommendations to ACMA.
 AMC has established a system of exam invigilators, often associated with Amateur Radio Clubs, who receive licence tests from AMC upon application by candidates, conduct the test session, and return the tests to AMC for marking and further administration.
 While ACMA formally issues licences, it does so upon advice from ACM that also administers beacon and repeater licences, and changes of licences.
 This arrangement ceased at the end of 2023.

-See the link at acma.cov.au.
+See the link at acma.gov.au.